UTOPIA: Universally Trainable Optimal Prediction Intervals Aggregation: Statistical Properties

-for some absolute constants $c$ and large enough $n_1,n_2$. \end{theorem} The coverage guarantee of the preceding theorem relies on $p_{n_1}$, which can be further bounded via Theorem \ref{thm:one_step}.
-In particular, if both $\cM$ and $\cF$ are VC class of functions (e.g. for model aggreagation type problems), then by Theorem \ref{thm:one_step}, with probability at least $1 - n^{-c_1}_1$, we have
+for some absolute constants $c$ and large enough $n_1,n_2$.
+Here $\widehat{\mathrm{PI}}_{(1-\alpha)}(X,\delta)$ follows the same definition as in Algorithm \ref{algo:main_algo} and \ref{algo:main_algo_twostep}. \end{theorem} The coverage guarantee of the preceding theorem relies on $p_{n_1}$, which can be further bounded via Theorem \ref{thm:one_step}.
+In particular, if both $\cM$ and $\cF$ are VC class of functions (e.g. for model aggregation type problems), then by Theorem \ref{thm:one_step}, with probability at least $1 - n^{-c_1}_1$, we have

 For non-VC class, choosing $\delta=c_2(\log n_1)^{-1/2}$ yields with probability greater than $1-n_1^{-c_1}$: